 1 pack whole grain ramen noodles (gluten-free, if desired)

 dried or fresh chilies

 tamari or miso, to taste (use discretion!)

-1. Prepare all the ingredients: stir-fry the bok choy or other greens, julienne the carrots, slice the spring onions, slice the rehydrated shiitake mushrooms, soft boil the eggs.
+1. Prepare all the ingredients: stir-fry the bok choy or other greens, slice and stir-fry the shiitake mushrooms (or slice and leave raw), julienne the carrots, slice the spring onions, slice the rehydrated shiitake mushrooms, soft boil the eggs.

 2. Bring a pot of water to the boil.
 Add the noodles and cook according to the package instructions.